stuij/gba-serial-adventures/README.md

 Check the Makefile to see if the top 3 parameters work for you:

-- PATH - path to your toolchain binaries
+- TOOLCHAINDIR - path to devkitarm binaries
 - TONCLIB - path to tonclib
+- TOOLSDIR - path to devkitpro tools' binaries
 - FLOW_CONTROL - flow control on or off

 Type `make` in the root of the repo.